uniconstructor/demandbaselabs/Optimizely/README.md

 2. Select *Satisfy this custom Javascript condition**
 3. Place a reference to a Demandbase Segment in the text box.
 For example: `Demandbase.Segments.AudienceIsSMB`.
   * See your Demandbase code for your configured Demandbase Segments.
-4. To use your Vsiitor Segment, view the results of an experiment, then select your Custom Segment from the menu on the left.
+4. To use your Visitor Segment, view the results of an experiment, then select your Custom Segment from the menu on the left.